-6.61 The public representations have been summarised in this report.
+- 6.98 The public representations have been summarised in this report.
 Those which relate to material planning considerations have been taken into account in arriving at the recommendation, and the main determinative issues have been assessed above.
-It should be noted that a significant number of points made do not relate to relevant material planning considerations.

-Parish Council representations

-6.62 In relation to the land contamination issue Environmental Health have been consulted on the application and their views are that the application is accepted with appropriate conditions on the future decontamination of the application site.
-In relation to the fact that the application is suggested as not complying with the exceptions for new housing in the countryside, there are specific policies relating to gypsy and traveller development against which this application has been assessed.
-The DEPZ issue has been commented on above.
-The tree officer is content with the application and is recommending conditional permission.
+It should be noted that a significant number of points made do not relate to relevant material planning considerations. - 6.99 In relation to representations that the application is suggested as not complying with the exceptions for new housing in the countryside, there are specific policies relating to gypsy and traveller development against which this application has been assessed. - 6.100 An objection raised by Stratfield Mortimer Parish Council was that the original application was not accompanied by a Site Design Brief.
+Policy GD1 of the Stratfield Mortimer Neighbourhood Development Plan seeks these for housing developments outside settlement boundaries.
+Such briefs may provide an appraisal of the planning context, and usually cover matters such as housing mix, access, landscaping, building design, and flood management.
+In this instance, the application is accompanied by a Design and Access Statement, which has been supplemented by the public consultation undertaken by the applicant during the course of the application.
+Whilst the proposal is not for a housing development, it is considered that the application is accompanied by sufficient supporting information to enable the determination of the application.